ianharrier/dockback/README.md

 dockback test dep
 ```

 Note that dockback will use the system mail configuration.
-On Ubuntu 16.04 (and others) for example, you can configure postfix to forward all emails to an external unauthenticated SMTP relay by replacing `mail.domain.tld` with your SMTP replay.
+On Ubuntu 16.04 (and others) for example, you can configure postfix to forward all emails to an external unauthenticated SMTP relay by replacing `mail.domain.tld` with your SMTP relay.

 ```bash
 # Preselect the configuration options for postfix